AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-41164-admin-user-cannot-save-or-edit-company-with-custom-customer-attributes.md

 ---
-description: The MDVA-41164 patch solves the issue where the admin user is not able to save or edit a company with custom customer attributes of files or images of any type.
-This patch is available when the Quality Patches Tool (QPT) 1.1.5 is installed.
-The patch ID is MDVA-41164.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: "MDVA-41164: Cannot save or edit Company with custom customer attributes"
 labels: QPT patches,Quality Patches Tool,QPT,MQP,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,edit,custom customer,attributes,exception log,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3
-title: 'MDVA-41164: Cannot save or edit Company with custom customer attributes'
 ---

-# MDVA-41164: Cannot save or edit Company with custom customer attributes

 The MDVA-41164 patch solves the issue where the admin user is not able to save or edit a company with custom customer attributes of files or images of any type.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.5 is installed.
 The patch ID is MDVA-41164.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.